Medsafe Logo

 What is pharmacovigilance?

-Before a medicine is marketed any experience of its safety and efficacy is limited to its use in clinical trials.
-However clinical trials do not always reflect the actual use of a medicine or vaccine in real life.
-For example, a medicine may only have been tested in a relatively small number of people for a limited length of time.
+Before a medicine or vaccine is marketed any experience of its safety and efficacy is limited to its use in clinical trials.
+However, clinical trials do not always reflect the actual use of a medicine or vaccine in real life.
+For example, a medicine or vaccine may only have been tested in a relatively small number of people for a limited length of time.

-Although Medsafe may receive extensive information from clinical trials for a specific medicine, some adverse reactions are rare and may not be seen until a very large number of people have received the medicine.
-For this reason, it is very important to monitor all medicines after they have been approved.
+Although Medsafe may receive extensive information from clinical trials for a specific medicine or vaccine, some adverse reactions are rare and may not be seen until a very large number of people have taken the medicine or vaccine.
+For this reason, it is very important to monitor all medicines and vaccines after they have been approved.

 Pharmacovigilance involves: